rasilvap/graphql-api/README.md

 # graphql-api

-This project is an API built with graphql, graphiql, Apollo server, mongoDB, adn reactJS.
+This project is an API built with graphql, graphiql, Apollo server, mongoDB, Css adn reactJS.

 ## start graphql
 nodemon app